 As you stare out your window at a landscape filled with slush, snow, and ice with the sky looming over it in a kaleidoscope of gloom and gray, you may be thinking to yourself there has to be something better than this winter experience.
 You are tired of not feeling your toes and fingers when you have to go outside, and the heater is drying your skin and hair as well as causing your utility bills to go sky high.
 We at I Love Scottsdale, however, are here to tell you there is something different, something better, and if you have an opening in your schedule, a vacation to our favorite place in the world should be on your itinerary.
 We are, of course, talking about a visit to the West’s Most Western Town, a place where the sun shines 330 days out of the year and where the winter months are the ones we look forward to every year!
-This winter guide to Scottsdale only gets better when you realize that you will be coming home to the comforts and luxuries found in our I Love Scottsdale winter rentals every day of your stay.
+This guide to winter in Scottsdale only gets better when you realize that you will be coming home to the comforts and luxuries found in our I Love Scottsdale winter rentals every day of your stay.

-Our Winter Guide to Scottsdale
+Our Guide to Scottsdale Winter

-With temperatures reaching up to 70 degrees, winter is our favorite time to get outside and the opportunities for a hike are plentiful!
+With temperatures reaching up to 70 degrees, winter in Scottsdale is our favorite time to get outside and the opportunities for a hike are plentiful!
 The Brown’s Ranch trails, once an area that was farmed by the Hohokam that later became a cattle farm owned by the Brown family and today is a series of trails with unbelievable views.
 The remains of the ranch house and chicken coops can be spotted, offering a unique photo opportunity for all that pass by, and as you stop to take a gulp out of your water bottle and examine the stone ruins more closely, if you listen closely you may hear the whispers and laughter of the families that lived and worked here.
 If not, it’s ok, the trail provides a beautiful gateway into the McDowell Mountain Preserve and the sun shining down on your shoulders will keep the smile pasted on your face!

 A View from Above